todd/puppet-wkhtmltox/README.md

 ## Overview

-This module installs wkthmltopdf and wkhtmltoimage.
+This module installs wkhtmltopdf and wkhtmltoimage.
 This module currently only supports Ubuntu 12.04 and 14.04 - Pull Requests are welcome for other platforms!

 ## Module Description